This Presidents’ Day, Let’s Remember the Weird

 It’s Presidents’ Day, a time to remember and honor past and present commanders in chief.
-In light of the recent contested election, a moment to discover some of the quirks and feuds from previous presidents is in order.
+Let’s take a moment to discover some of the quirks and feuds from previous presidents.

 The Most Disliked President?

-According to some, Donald Trump is the worst and most dangerous president to ever sit in the Oval Office.
-But the tenth president, John Tyler, was not seen very favorably either.
+The tenth president, John Tyler, was not seen very favorably.
 After President William Henry Harrison died, Vice President Tyler felt that he should automatically take over, inspiring the 25th Amendment.

 The two didn’t speak for years, but finally made amends in their old age.
 They even died on the same day, July 4, 1826, within hours of each other.
 Adams’ last words were “Thomas Jefferson survives,” not realizing Jefferson had beat him to the grave hours before.